mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 should be possible to have more than one **as long as the names are different**.
 For this reason, choosing names is very important and they should be chosen to avoid potential conflicts with other names.
-For this reason, a much better approach for including the part number would be to enclose it in a variable that is more likely to be unique for your company or application, *e.g.,*:
+For example, a better approach for including the part number would be to enclose it in a variable that is more likely to be unique to your company or application, *e.g.,*:

 .. code-block: